Yurii-Laguta/JB4A-SDK-Android/index.md

 ## Release History
 For releases prior to {{ site.currentVersion }}, see: <a href="http://salesforce-marketingcloud.github.io/JB4A-SDK-Android-v{{ site.previousVersion }}/" target="_blank">Prior Release Documentation</a><br/><br/>

+#### Version 4.6.0

+_Released September 9, 2016, correlating with the Marketing Cloud 2016-05 release._

+* **MobilePush Beacons Support** - The SDK supports MobilePush Beacons.
+* **Adjust Beacons Logging** - You can control the amount of logging for MobilePush beacons by setting the log level.
+* **Use Multiple Push Providers Cautiously** - If you use multiple push proviers, there are several things you should be aware of: [Troubleshooting]({{ site.baseurl }}/trouble-shooting/multiple-push-sdks.html).
+* **MessageID Recorded for App Open Events** - MessageID is now collected when users open the app from a push notification.
+This includes direct and indirect opens.

 #### Version 4.5.0